lenarddome/plyazure/index.md

 ssh Researcher@10.115.20.7
 ```

+Enter your password when prompted.

 You can copy files to the instances by using scp.

 ```bash
 scp my-files-to-copy Researcher@10.115.20.7:/home/Documents/my-project/
 ```

+If you want to copy the whole folder, use `scp * Res…`

 ## Running Your Script